MaxIV-KitsControls/dev-maxiv-logger/README.md

 The Logger device is a TANGO device whose purpose is to store event data in an Elasticsearch database.
 It is currently able to handle standard TANGO logging messages and PyAlarm alarm messages.

-The device writes data in a way that is compatible with Kibana 3 and 4.
-By default, the indices created are on the forms "tango-logs-2016.04.05" and "tango-alarms-2016.04.05" respectively.
+The device writes data in a way that is compatible with Kibana 6.
+By default, the indices created are on the forms "tango-logs-YYYY.MM.DD" and "tango-alarms-YYYY.MM.DD" respectively.
 A new index is created per day.
 The "tango" prefix can be configured (see below).

 ## Configuration ##